Albertzue/learning_notes/aws/ANS/keypoint.md

+flow logs does not capture the DNS query itself

       When you create a VPC endpoint to an AWS service, you can enable private DNS.
 When enabled, the setting createsan AWS managed Route 53 private hosted zone (PHZ) which enables the resolution of public AWS service endpoint to the private IP of